MeAmDylan/Godot_Tok/README.md

 - Share or save any video to your on-device playlist

 **Search**
-- Live search across all seeded and user-added videos
+- Live search across all seeded and user added videos
-- One-tap links to search the Godot docs, GDQuest, and Godot QA for any term
+- One tap links to search the Godot docs, GDQuest, and Godot QA for any term

 **Learn**
 - GDQuest Learn GDScript From Zero app embedded
-- Flashcard deck with 25 built-in GDScript / Godot cards
+- Flashcard deck with 25 built in GDScript / Godot cards
-- Study mode with flip animation, skip, and got-it progression
+- Study mode with flip animation, skip, and got it progression
 - Add custom flashcards via the in-app form or directly in the HTML

 **Reference**